Table of Contents

 1. Introduction

-In this short note, I give a tutorial on sheaf semantics heading toward invalidating the dichotomy of real numbers on a unit interval $$(0,1)\not\Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0$$ but validating it on the discrete topology of the booleans $$\{0,1\}\Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0.$$ As a general statement, we show that the law of excluded middle (LEM) is valid at a topological space iff the space is locally indiscrete.
+In this short note, I provide a tutorial on sheaf semantics, aiming to invalidate the dichotomy of real numbers on the unit interval $(0,1)$: $$(0,1)\not\Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0$$ while validating it on the discrete topology of the booleans $\{0, 1\}$: $$\{0,1\}\Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0.$$ As a general statement, we show that the law of excluded middle (LEM) holds on a topological space if and only if the space is locally indiscrete.

 2. Preliminaries